 The Warrior Diet

-The Warrior Diet is similar to fasting windows, however you have a 4 hour window at the end of your day to eat before bed.
+The Warrior Diet sounds like the toughest of the different fasting types we’re looking at here.
+It is similar to fasting windows, however you have a 4 hour window at the end of your day to eat before bed.

 It is vital that you are consuming nutrient dense foods using this method, due to the small eating window.

-This is the simplest method to start with as all it involves is removing one meal from your daily routine.
+This is the simplest method in the world of different fasting types to start with as all it involves is removing one meal from your daily routine.
 For example, skipping breakfast and waiting for lunch or eating a larger lunch and missing dinner.

 There are also many sub-fasting categories of fasting:

-A water fast typically involves consuming nothing but water.
+A water fast sounds like one of the more challenging of the different fasting types we’re considering.
+It typically involves consuming nothing but water.
 Water fasting normally last between 24 and 72 hours.
 It is recommended that you prepare yourself for fasting in the days leading up to starting a water fast.